zeph-yr/JDFixer/README.md

 The map will run at 16 JD because 21 NJS is the closest lower match.

 **Example 3:**
-Your selected map's NJS is 21.5 and JD is 14, and "Use Lower JD" is toggled ON.
+Your selected map's NJS is 21.5 and JD is 14 *and* "Use Map JD If Lower" is toggled ON.
 The map will run at its original 14 JD because it is lower than your matching preference (21-16).

+## Tournaments and MP
+- TA: JD slider and Preferences work as normal.
+Map JD display does not function.
+Avoid opening the Preferences menu in TA!
+You will be stuck in it until you relaunch the game.
+However if you do choose to get yourself stuck inside just before a match, your match will still play fine KEKW
+- MP: JD slider and Preferences work as normal.
+Map JD display functions only when you select a map from the song browser.
+- CustomCampaigns: JDFixer is disabled to respect CustomCampaign rules.

 ## About
 This is my first time writing a mod.
 I made it for my own needs but friends thought it useful so I think it would be beneficial to share it.
 I hope others find this useful.